 - The supplement editor must declare any competing interests and be involved at an early stage in the planning.

-- Manuscripts should be original work or original reviews or commentaries of previous work.
+- Manuscripts should be original works or original reviews or commentaries of previous works.

 - Complete author guidelines can be found online.

 - Manuscripts must be prepared in accordance with the journal's instructions for authors and contributors.
 In most instances the supplement will be produced run-of-book, but if produced as a separate piece it will include details of the journal's affiliations and editorial board.

 - The sponsor may in some situations be entitled to see proofs, for example to check for accuracy or legal compliance, but editing decisions are solely at the discretion of the editor.

 - A publication schedule should be agreed to in advance and adhered to as closely as possible.

 - The AAFP strategic partnership group and journal publisher must be involved at an early stage and will negotiate the financial arrangements with the sponsor.

 - The editor should not become involved in any financial negotiations.
 The AAFP, not the sponsor, will be responsible for the editor's remuneration and expenses, as appropriate.

 - The AAFP owns all copyright in the supplement and reserves the right to sell copies of the supplement, license its content, or create derivative works.

 - There will be no display advertising sold in commercially sponsored supplements.
 Supplements with either no commercial sponsorship or partial non-commercial sponsorship may seek to offset costs by the sale of display advertising space.